somethingflutter/tidy-data-course-project/README.md

 ## Files submitted in the repository
 __README.md__: This file - provides a list of files submitted and a description of run_analysis.R

+__UCI HAR dataset__: The folder containing the original data files and descriptions provided in the assignment description

 __run_analysis.R__: The R script which takes the original data and produces a tidy data set

-__CodeBook.md__: A description of the variables contained in the final tidy data set

-__UCI HAR dataset__: The folder containing the original data files and descriptions provided in the assignment description

-__TBD__: The final tidy data set that meets the three tidy data criteria:
+__tidyData.txt__: The final tidy data set that meets the three tidy data criteria:
 * each variable is a column
 * each observation is a row
 * each type of observational unit is a table

+__CodeBook.md__: A description of the variables contained in the final tidy data set

 ## Running the run_analysis.R script to produce the tidy data set
 run_analysis.R assumes that both it and the "UCI HAR dataset" folder are in your working directory.
 If that it not the case, please change your working directory or add the script and folder to your working directory.